 Who can benefit from air abrasion?

 The best candidates for air abrasion are patients who are fearful of the dental drill, children, and individuals with minimal dental decay.
 Regular dental check ups help diagnose cavities which may be forming on the surfaces of the teeth.
 Spotting cavities early with trans-illumination or the Diagnodent laser increases the chances that the air abrasion treatment can be utilized.

 Air abrasion can be used in instances other than tooth decay, including the removal of existing composite fillings, the preparation of teeth for sealants and the removal of surface stains on teeth.
 Amalgam (mercury metal or silver fillings) cannot be used in conjunction with air abrasion because the procedure leaves the teeth too smooth for metal fillings to properly lock in.
 Therefore, only composite fillings or sealants can be applied following air abrasion.

 What is involved with the air abrasion procedure?

 We will use a special red chemical dye to ensure that all traces of decay are gone.
-An acid solution will then be applied to the affected areas to roughen the surface enough for the filling to be placed successfully.
+An conditioning solution will then be applied to the affected areas to roughen the surface enough for the white bonded filling to be placed successfully.
 The composite filling will be hardened using specialized lights, then polished to make it look completely natural.